iamrealmarsel/portfolio/static/media/text.04723fe7e8558101c89f.md

 At first it was more like a hobby, but then it turned into a full-time job.

-At the moment, I have about half a year experience in front-end development (training projects and freelance) and about a year in HTML-development (commercial projects in a company).
+At the moment, I have over half a year experience in front-end development (mostly training projects) and over a year in HTML-coding (commercial projects).

 More than 5 training SPA projects 🗂 were developed - 4 of them using React, 3 of them using TypeScript.
 And more than 35 commercial static projects 💼 were HTML-developed - about 20 landing pages, about 10 multi-page sites, about 5 letters.